Webull Options Trading Levels

 Pros

-- Great charting
+- Excellent charting features

 - Support for multi-leg strategies

-- Several ‘risk’ levels to pick from
+- Multiple permission levels to choose from

 - No commission or exchange fees